-Following these principals will provide the Parish with an economic and residential development base that will provide a stable tax environment for the Parish to provide the necessary infrastructure and public services needed to maintain a high quality of life, promote disaster resilience, and attract families back to the Parish.
+Following these principals will provide the Parish with an economic and residential development base that will provide a stable tax environment for the Parish to provide the necessary infrastructure and public services needed to maintain resilience and a healthy quality of life for decades to come.
 This will be key to survive in the competitive environment for new growth in Southeast Louisiana

 The One Parish One Future Comprehensive Resilience Plan is the culmination of a nearly ten year process St. John's leaders have taken to develop the planning framework for the long-term development of the Parish.
-The One Parish One Future Comprehensive Resilience Plan provides a vision and policy framework to evaluate future land use and development, an accounting of the expected amount of land needed to accommodate the future development in St. John Parish, utilize best practices and techniques to foster community and disaster resilience, and provides a map where - in general- new land uses should go along with supporting goals and policies to help Parish leaders evaluate new development.
+The One Parish One Future Comprehensive Resilience Plan provides a vision and policy framework to evaluate future land use and development decisions, an accounting of the expected amount of land needed to accommodate the future development in St. John Parish, utilize best practices and techniques to foster community resilience, and provides a map where - in general- new land uses should go along with supporting goals and policies to help Parish leaders evaluate new development.

-Information related to resident's attitudes about land use and development, historical population trends, existing economic conditions, and future population growth were used to inform development of land use goals, objectives and policies that will guide the Parish's decisions regarding physical development.
+Information related to resident's attitudes about land use and development, historical population trends, existing economic conditions, and future population growth were used to inform development of land use goals, objectives and policies that will guide future land use development.
 The specific Elements each address a key component of the overall physical development of the Parish and support the overall future land use framework of the comprehensive plan.
 The Elements included within this plan are:

 - Land Use

 - Resilience

 - Housing

 - Historic Preservation

-- Hazard Mitigation
+- Environment and Hazard Mitigation

-- Natural Environment

 - Economic Development

 - Parks and Recreation

 - Implementation